-Refreshments will be provided at 12.30, the presentation will begin at 13.00 and will finish at 14:30.
+Refreshments will be provided at 12.30, the presentation and Q&A session will begin at 13.00 and will finish at 14:30.

 As space is limited, please let us know if you are unable to attend, so that we can offer your place to other colleagues.
-For the non-members who will notify the cancellation by Monday 16 March, the fee will be reimbursed directly from Eventbrite.
+For the non-members who will notify the cancellation by Tuesday 23 May, the fee will be reimbursed directly from Eventbrite.

 antitrustitalia counts on your support!